Behind the Scenes

 Read more about style guides →

-We now offer two AI translation modes.
-Both work on full documents — neither one translates sentence by sentence — and both use your Translation Memory and glossary.
+We now offer three AI translation tiers.
+All three work on full documents — none translate sentence by sentence — and all use your Translation Memory and glossary.

 The difference is what they’re optimized for.